 Your Ruaha National Park Safari Starts Here

 Ruaha National Park is the largest national park in Tanzania, and it has a truly wild atmosphere that all of our guests love.
-Relatively untouched, it’s a wilder and more remote park than its southern neighbor Selous Game Reserve and ultimately has the better wildlife, albeit without boating safaris.
+Relatively untouched, it’s a wilder and more remote park than its southern neighbor Nyerere NP (former Selous Game Reserve) and ultimately has the better wildlife, albeit without boating safaris.
 Safaris here offer superb value for money and some of the best you will find in the country.
-Located to the west of the Selous Game Reserve and south of the Serengeti, Ruaha's relative inaccessibility means it gets far fewer tourists than the Selous and less than any comparable park in the Northern circuit.
+Located to the west of Nyerere NP and south of the Serengeti, Ruaha’s relative inaccessibility means it gets far fewer tourists than Nyerere NP and less than any comparable park in the Northern circuit.
 The rewards of traveling this far are a wild landscape with baobab studded hills and rocky escarpments, and with superb wildlife.

 The name of the park comes from the Great Ruaha River, which flows along its South-Eastern margin and is the focus for game-viewing.
 The eponymous Great Ruaha River serves as a lifeline for the park’s wildlife.